gavinyork/zephyr3d/doc/markdown/scene.material.isbatchable.md

 ## Material.isBatchable() method

-Returns true if this material supports geometry instancing
+Returns true if this is a instance of material

 **Signature:**